vlang/v/vlib/x/encoding/asn1/README.md

 with ASN.1’s DER (Distinguished Encoding Rules) encoding.
 It does not support other than DER.

 > [!CAUTION]
-> This module is marked as an experimental, so, its a subject to change (even rapidly).
+> This module is marked as an experimental, so its subject to change (possibly rapidly).
-> Use it with caution, submit when found a bug and gives yours feedback and review.
+> Use with caution, submit bugs when found, and please gives feedback.

 ## Supported ASN.1 Type

-It's currently supports following basic ASN1 type:
+Currently supports the following basic ASN1 types:

 - [x] Boolean
 - [x] BitString